-At Wales & West Utilities we have a zero-tolerance policy for slavery and human trafficking.
-We believe everyone has a right to be free from exploitation and abuse, and we are committed to doing everything we can to prevent this in our business and in our supply chains.
-We know that anti-slavery and human trafficking are complex issues, and we are committed to continuously improving our practices to ensure our team members and those acting on our behalf can confidently raise any concerns.
+At Wales & West Utilities, we have a zero-tolerance policy towards slavery and human trafficking.
+We firmly believe in the fundamental rights of every individual to be free from exploitation and abuse.
+Our commitment to eradicating these practices extends to our business operations and supply chains.

-We have developed targeted training for our colleagues on modern slavery and safeguarding whilst continuously carrying out audits of our suppliers to ensure all continue to comply with the Modern Slavery Act 2015.
-Furthermore, we are actively expanding our connections within the energy and utility sector with several organisations, including the Supply Chain Sustainability School and the Slave-Free Alliance.
+We understand that tackling slavery and human trafficking requires a comprehensive approach, and we continuously strive to improve our practices.
+We have implemented targeted training programmes for our teams, focusing on modern slavery and safeguarding, while conducting regular audits of our suppliers to ensure compliance with the Modern Slavery Act 2015.

-Together, we can make a difference.
+In addition, we have actively pursued partnerships within the energy and utility sector to strengthen our fight against slavery and human trafficking.
+These partnerships include collaborations with organisations such as the Supply Chain Sustainability School and the Slave-Free Alliance.

+By working together with our stakeholders, we firmly believe that we can make a significant difference in combatting slavery and human trafficking.